Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 * Can we have a single sign-on for both packages and VM images?
 **Heryandi**
-If both sites can access the same user database, there should be no problem.
+If both sites can access the same user database, I am sure that this can be done.
-If not, there should be a way though I currently don't know how.
+If not, there should be a way though I am not sure how.
 **Heryandi End**

 User Issues: